NormanDunbar/TraceCollier/README.md

 - If running in verbose mode (`--verbose` or `-v`), the debugging output is much more readable, and much more verbose!
 If TraceMiner2 fails to parse a trace file, try running in verbose mode and see what gets output to the debug file.

+- You can specify the maximum depth for cursors to be reported.
+The default is zero. (`--depth=n` or `-d=n`) Only cursors with a lower or equal depth will be reported.
+If you use `--depth=3` then only cursors with depth 0, 1 2 or 3 will be reported on.

 ## Download the Source

 Go to <https://github.com/NormanDunbar/TraceMiner2> and click the clone or download button.
 Choose the option to download a zip file.